doanxem99/ClientServer/README.md

 1. Open terminal and go to virtual environment folder
 2. Use this command to activate virtual environment:

-1. Open terminal and go to virtual environment folder
-2. Use this command to activate virtual environment:

 **Window**
 ```
 call env\Scripts\activate